-If your DTI is too high to qualify you for a desirable interest rate or to get you a loan at all, don't give up!
+If your small business debt-to-income is too high to qualify you for a desirable interest rate or to get you a loan at all, don’t give up!
 You can lower it, either by increasing your income or decreasing your debt load.

 Making more money is definitely easier said than done, especially if you’re a small business owner.
 You’re probably already doing everything you can to raise your revenue, so what else is out there for you?
 Similarly, if your business isn’t off the ground yet, how can you bring in some money?

 You could get a part-time job, but you often have to have it for two years before lenders will consider it to be income.
 The same goes for a side hustle.
 If you want to increase your calculated income, you have the best chance for success if you have a W2 job and can get a raise.